Douglas Houghton, Baron Houghton of Sowerby

-Arthur Leslie Noel Douglas Houghton, Baron Houghton of Sowerby, CH, PC (11 August 1898 – 2 May 1996) was a British Labour politician.
+Arthur Leslie Noel Douglas Houghton, Baron Houghton of Sowerby, CH, PC (11 August 1898 – 2 May 1996) was an English Labour politician.
 He was the last British Cabinet minister born in the 19th century.
 After he retired in 1967, every Cabinet minister has been born since 1900.
 He was also the last veteran of World War I to serve in the Cabinet and both Houses of Parliament.

 Early life

 Houghton was born in Long Eaton, Derbyshire and later secured a post in the civil service.
 He then fought in the First World War, surviving the Battle of Passchendaele.